zhangyedi/BFAVerifier/README.md

 make -j
 ```

-And you shall see `testGPUPoly` which is the executable for the GPU version of SymPoly.
+And you shall see `testGPUSymPoly` which is the executable for the GPU version of SymPoly.

 # Usage